 Sled Creek, a tributary to Ikalukrok Creek, does not have a surface flow connection with Ikalukrok Creek.
 Overall, there was excellent water quality with only two samples exceeding the aquatic life criterion for aluminum and one sample exceeding the criteria for cadmium, copper, and zinc (Weber Scannell and Ott, 2006).
-Dense riparian vegetation is found throughout the sample reach (Figure 67).
+Dense riparian vegetation is found throughout the sample reach (Figure 66).

+Figure 66.
+Sled Creek (left photo 7/5/2016 and right photo 7/12/2018).

+Average chlorophyll-a concentrations in Sled Creek were relatively high ranging from 1.85 mg/m^2 in 2002 to 3.96 mg/m^2 in 2019 (Figure 67).

 Figure 67.
-Sled Creek on 7/5/2016.

-Average chlorophyll-a concentrations in Sled Creek were relatively high ranging from 1.85 mg/m2 in 2002 to 6.96 mg/m2 in 2019 (Figure 68).

-Figure 68.
 Average concentration of chlorophyll-a (± 1SD) in Sled Creek.

-Aquatic invertebrate density in Sled Creek varied from a low of 8.5 invertebrates/m3 in 2002 to a high of 59.3 invertebrates/m3 in 2016 (Figure 69).
-EPT were present in all sample years and twice exceeded the percentage of chironomids (Figure 70).
+Aquatic invertebrate density in Sled Creek varied from a low of 8.5 invertebrates/m3 in 2002 to a high of 59.3 invertebrates/m3 in 2016 (Figure 68).
+EPT were present in all sample years and twice exceeded the percentage of chironomids (Figure 69).
+The EPT was composed of mayflies and stoneflies with very few or no caddisflies.
 In sample years where EPT was low there was a high number of aquatic diptera.
-Taxa richness was variable and ranged from a low of 14 to a high of 24 over the sample years (Figure 71).
+Taxa richness was variable and ranged from a low of 10 to a high of 23 over the sample years (Figure 70).

+Figure 68.
+Average aquatic invertebrate densities ± 1SD in Sled Creek.

 Figure 69.
-Average aquatic invertebrate densities \pm 1SD in Sled Creek.
+Percent Chironomidae and EPT in Sled Creek.

 Figure 70.
-Percent Chironomidae and EPT in Sled Creek.

-Figure 71.
 Aquatic invertebrate taxa richness in Sled Creek.